eads/generic-code-of-conduct/code-of-conduct.md

 All such actions will be documented and publicly reported by the {organizers/code of conduct enforcement group}.
 Such reports may omit identifying information provided an explanation for this choice is provided.

+{organizers} pledge to support victims and seek justice in all cases of violation of this code.

 To report a violation of this code, participants should contact:

 * Ida Tarbell (ida@tarbell.io) *Add real contact details here*